Uninvited Pigeon invades author Mo Willems' TV special

 Creativity in adults provides a wellspring for children, said Willems, who describes himself as deciding to “really be on the kids' side.”

-He wasn't just paying a visit to New York's prestigious Kennedy Center: Willems is its education artist-in-residence, responsible for a variety of projects.
+He wasn't just paying a visit to Washington D.C.'s prestigious Kennedy Center: Willems is its education artist-in-residence, responsible for a variety of projects.
 An ongoing one (through Oct.
 23) is the Small Works campaign, which invites people to share how they’re helping the well-being of others.
 In return, a daily winner receives a palm-sized piece of original art from Willems.

 In an online video, Willems says that today's heavy burdens of injustice, illness and other woes can be confounding.
 But maybe by tackling “just a little bit of the world,” he suggests, we can move the needle to kindness and beauty.